isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-05-30-art-of-code.md

 Early days of programming was composing 1s and 0s somehow to tell the machines a computational task.
 But now it has evolved to a point that it is no longer a 1s and 0s solo dance.
 Now project teams are huge and lots of programmers working on same code base.
-*So these days what matters most is how to write a code readable and surely someone would fix it to work on a machine.* Therefore, coding has become an art.
+*So these days what matters most is how to write a code for readers and surely someone would fix it to work on a machine.* Therefore, coding has become an art, not like old days.

 <figure>
   <img src="{{ site.url }}/assets/img/codeisart.png" alt="codeisart" class="fig-img"/>